developer-friendly/blog/docs/posts/0007-oidc-authentication.md

 ### IAM Role

-We have created the Identity Provider in AWS, that is the authorization service that will authenticate the runner jobs and grants them the access token to talk to the AWS services.
+We have created the Identity Provider in AWS.
+That is the service that will authenticate the runner jobs and issues the access token to them.

-Within the AWS IAM, we need to authorize the identities of the aforementioned identity provider to access the AWS SSM.

-That is where AWS IAM role comes in.
+However, within the AWS IAM, we need to authorize the identities of the aforementioned identity provider to access the AWS SSM.
+That is done using the AWS IAM role and IAM policy.

 ???+ question "What is AWS IAM Role?"

     IAM Role is a really powerful concept in identity and access management within AWS.
-It allows you to delegate access to specific roles and restrict the access of who can assume that role.
+It allows you to delegate access to specific roles and restrict the access of who can assume that role, that is, the trusted entity/entities.

     This will allow for a more granular access control and better security posture.